Databases¶

 app/endpoints/v1/__init__.py¶

-Finally we include these endpoints to our ENDPOINTS
+Finally we include these endpoints to our ENDPOINTS.

-¶from fastapi_serviceutils.endpoints import set_version_endpoints
+__init__.py¶from fastapi_serviceutils.endpoints import set_version_endpoints

 from app.endpoints.v1 import get_users